An aftermarket KICKER subwoofer is necessary for improved low frequency sound. Factory stereos can’t provide the same level of bass.

-Size isn’t everything – but it helps.
-Smaller subs are more affordable and take up less space, sometimes offering an easy installation – but bigger subs simply pack more of a punch.
-Since KICKER’s range of subwoofers runs from the teeny 8-inch to mighty 15-inch giants, let’s take a look at subwoofer size.
+Size is important when choosing a subwoofer.
+Smaller subs are more affordable and take up less space, making them easy to install.
+However, larger subs pack more punch.
+KICKER offers a range of subwoofers from 8-inch to 15-inch sizes.

-- 8” Subwoofers – Small 8-inch subwoofers like the KICKER 11HS8 are easier to squeeze into your vehicle and they offer an instant bass upgrade on your OEM (original equipment manufacturer) sound system.
-The best 8-inch subwoofers produce tight and accurate bass, but power is limited.
+- 8” Subwoofers – Smaller 8-inch subwoofers like the KICKER 11HS8 can easily fit in a vehicle and offer an instant upgrade to the OEM sound system.
+They produce tight and accurate bass, but with limited power.

-- 15” Subwoofers – The best 15-inch subwoofers have more than enough power to blow your mind and the back window – but because they take up half your trunk and cost a fine fortune they’re less common in car audio setups as they take up a lot of space and are expensive.
+- 15” Subwoofers – The best 15-inch subwoofers offer enough power to blow your mind and the back window.
+However, they are less common in car audio setups as they take up a lot of space and are expensive.

 Active Or Passive KICKER Subwoofers?

 Subwoofers need to be enclosed to produce premium low frequency sounds.
-An effective subwoofer enclosure prevents sound from the rear of the cone from canceling out that of the front, and it prevents distortion by stabilizing the cone.
+An effective subwoofer enclosure prevents sound from the rear of the cone from canceling out that of the front and stabilizes the cone to prevent distortion.

-The style of enclosure can have a dramatic effect on both volume and quality of the bass.
-Enclosures tend to be sealed, ported, or the hybrid bandpass.
+The style of enclosure can greatly affect the volume and quality of bass.
+Enclosures can be sealed, ported, or hybrid bandpass.

-Sealed enclosures take up less space but because there’s less air to be moved they require more power to produce a similar volume.
-You can expect a sealed enclosure to be great for tight and accurate bass, but limited in loudness.
+Sealed enclosures take up less space but require more power to produce a similar volume.
+They are great for tight and accurate bass but have limited loudness.

-Ported, also known as vented, enclosures, like the one found in the Kicker Dual 43DCWR122, have vents to let air escape from the rear of the box.
-They’re more efficient with the power they have, and inevitably produce a louder sound.
+Ported, also known as vented, enclosures, like the Kicker Dual 43DCWR122, have vents to let air escape from the rear of the box.
+They are more efficient with power and produce a louder sound.

-Bandpass boxes feature a dual chamber that’s half sealed, half vented.
-While they produce great sounding bass and make the most of every watt of power, they’re difficult to build and end up expensive – that’s why you won’t find them featured in KICKER’s loaded sub selection.
+Bandpass boxes have a dual chamber that is half sealed and half vented.
+They produce great sounding bass and make the most of every watt of power, but are difficult to build and expensive.
+They are not found in KICKER’s loaded sub selection.

-We’re here for bass, so let’s get low.
-The frequency response of a subwoofer tells you which frequency range it can reproduce.
-The most important aspect is the lower end of this range, typically between 20 Hz (hertz) and 35 Hz, should be your number one concern for deep bass.
+The frequency response of a subwoofer indicates the range of frequencies it can reproduce.
+The most important aspect is the lower end of this range, typically between 20 Hz and 35 Hz, for deep bass.

-Installing an aftermarket subwoofer can be intimidating, but it’s an achievable DIY job for any car enthusiast.
-To simplify matters, a powered subwoofer that comes with its own enclosure is a great choice – and an 8-inch sub could be a great under seat subwoofer option.
-Otherwise, give up the trunk space and get the wire cutters at the ready.
+Installation of an aftermarket subwoofer can be daunting, but it’s a doable DIY task for car enthusiasts.
+For ease, a powered subwoofer with its own enclosure is a good option.
+An 8-inch subwoofer could also be a good fit for under seat installation.
+Otherwise, plan to use trunk space and have wire cutters on hand.